lokapal-xyz/foundations/content/conciliatorics/Attributes-Synthesis/Organic-and-Instrumental-Synthesis.md

 - **Organic Discernment (Simplified Form)**: I≢L → iD
 - **Instrumental Observation (Simplified Form)**: C≡L → iO

 These shorter forms go straight to the point.
 And because elements like physiological longings (I≢L) and anatomical quadrants (iD) don't interact in other contexts, we won't get into symbolic conflicts by using them.
-We'll explore potential implementations of organic and instrumental synthesis at another time, since these simplified expressions provide only the initial conditions.
-The full behavioral implications of these syntheses will be explored separately.
+We'll explore potential implementations of organic and instrumental synthesis at another time, since these simplified expressions are just the tip of the iceberg.
 Let's move on with the last synthesis form.